David Worley

 Background

-David Worley was born and raised in Pocatello and is a graduate of Pocatello High School.
-He earned a bachelor’s degree in Government and International Politics from George Mason University in Virginia and a Master of Arts in Statecraft and National Security Affairs from the Institute of World Politics in Washington, D.C., as described on his campaign website.
-After more than a decade in Virginia, Worley returned to Southeast Idaho with his wife Barbara and their five children.
+Worley was born and raised in Pocatello and is a graduate of Pocatello High School.
+He earned a bachelor’s degree in Government and International Politics from George Mason University in Virginia and a Master of Arts in Statecraft and National Security Affairs from the Institute of World Politics in Washington, D.C., as described in his campaign announcement.
+After more than a decade in Virginia, Worley returned to southeast Idaho with his wife Barbara and their five children.

 Worley has served 23 years in the armed forces, including 14 years on active duty.
 He is a combat veteran with three deployments to the Middle East, including two tours to Iraq, and has led soldiers as an Infantry Company Commander and served as a Battalion Operations Officer.
-During the 2020 civil unrest in Richmond, Virginia, he was activated to support a Virginia National Guard state task force.
-His Vote Smart biography indicates his early military service began as a Fire Support Specialist in the Army National Guard from 2002 to 2006.
-He also served as an assistant debate coach at Idaho School District 25 from 2003 to 2004 and completed a Church of Jesus Christ of Latter-day Saints mission from 2006 to 2008, during which he served as a district leader, zone leader, and assistant to the mission president.
+He holds the rank of major in the Idaho Army National Guard, as noted in Idaho Education News coverage of the race.

 Political Career

 Worley has not held elected office.
-He previously ran for the Idaho State Senate in 2022 in District 29, winning the Republican primary but losing the November general election to Democrat James Ruchti.
-Ruchti defeated Worley by approximately eight points.
+He previously ran for mayor of Pocatello and, later, for the Idaho State Senate in 2022 in District 29, winning the Republican primary but losing the November general election to Democrat James Ruchti by approximately eight points, as documented by Idaho Education News.
 The 2026 campaign in District 28 represents his second bid for the Idaho Senate.

 Policy Positions

-Worley’s policy platform, published on his campaign website at worleyforidaho.com, covers several major issue areas and is more detailed than the positions he publicly stated during his 2022 run.
+Worley’s policy platform is published on his campaign website and covers several major issue areas.

-On social policy and religious values, Worley frames his platform in explicitly Christian terms, citing John Adams on the necessity of a moral and religious people for constitutional government.
-His commitments in this area include banning the use of government resources to advance what he describes as the LGBTQ agenda, mandatory minimum prison sentences for the production and distribution of child pornography, restoring Idaho’s traditional definition of marriage as between one man and one woman, and prohibiting drag performances for children.
+On social policy, Worley frames his platform in explicitly Christian terms.
+His website states that Christian morality is the “foundation of Western Civilization” and that the state plays a legitimate role in supporting public and private morality.
+His commitments include banning the use of government resources to advance what he describes as the LGBTQ agenda, mandatory minimum prison sentences for the production and distribution of child pornography, restoring Idaho’s traditional definition of marriage as between one man and one woman, and prohibiting drag performances for children, as reported by Idaho Education News.

-On abortion, Worley’s platform states that life begins at conception and calls for keeping abortion illegal in Idaho while expanding legal protections for unborn children to provide them equal protection under the law.
+On abortion, Worley’s platform states that life begins at conception and calls for keeping abortion illegal in Idaho while expanding legal protections for unborn children.

 On immigration, Worley calls for criminalizing illegal entry into Idaho at the state level, mandating statewide law enforcement cooperation with ICE, eliminating government benefits and services for people in the country illegally, and imposing penalties on organizations that aid undocumented immigrants.

-His website also lists election integrity, reducing government spending, lowering taxes, and opposing what he describes as ideological indoctrination in public schools as campaign priorities, consistent with positions he expressed in his 2022 campaign announcement covered by the Idaho State Journal, where he called for resisting federal overreach and ending what he termed “the government education monopoly.”
+His platform also lists election integrity, reducing government spending, lowering taxes, and opposing what he describes as ideological indoctrination in public schools as priorities, consistent with positions he expressed in his 2026 campaign announcement.

 Political Alignment